Genocs/clean-architecture-template/source/clean-architecture-master/README.md

 ### ViewModel

-ViewModels are data transfer objects, they will be rendered by the MVC framework so we need to follow the framework guidelines.
+ViewModels are Data Transfer Objects, they will be rendered by the MVC framework so we need to follow the framework guidelines.
 I suggest that you add comments describing each property and the `[Required]` attribute so swagger generators could know the properties that are not nullable.
 My personal preference is to avoid getters here because you have total control of response object instantiation, so implement the constructor.

 ```c#
 /// <summary>